Firearms & Magazine Restrictions

 It is the responsibility of the customer for understanding State laws regarding magazine capacity.
 Please know and research your State's magazine capacity restrictions prior to purchasing.
 All shipping addresses within the below listed States with purchases of magazines exceeding the legal capacity will not be shipped.

-- California: No magazines greater than 10 rounds or magazine repair kits.
+- California: No magazines greater than 10 rounds or large-capacity magazine conversion kits.

 Senate Bill No. 1446 Firearms: Magazine Capacity